An affectionate hunting dog!

 The Cesky Fousek requires a good deal of care and attention to maximize the happiness of the dog and the amount of enjoyment you derive from owning this breed.
 Regular health checkups and screenings from the time it’s a puppy are good ideas.
 Over time, you may come to develop a very deep bond with the breed.
 You should treat it as a companion and partner as much as a pet.

-The Cesky Fousek requires about 4 cups of high-quality dog food a day to supports its very active lifestyle.
+The Cesky Fousek requires about 4 cups of high-quality dog food a day to support its very active lifestyle.
 You can also hand out treats regularly to encourage good behavior and assist with training.
 This breed burns through energy very quickly, but you should nevertheless watch out for signs of weight gain.
+Opt for a high-protein food that fuels their active lifestyle and builds lean muscle while nourishing their whole body, from nose to tail.

 The Cesky Fousek is a moderate shedder that requires regular brushing about once or twice every week.
 A normal comb or pin brush should be sufficient to remove loose hair and dirt.
 Unless the dog is particularly dirty, it is not necessary to give it regular baths, just regular cleaning with a cloth.
 Other important grooming advice includes weekly teeth brushes, semi-regular nail trimmings, and constant ear cleaning to lower the risk of infection.
 If the dog gets wet on one of its many adventures outside, then you should dry it as thoroughly as possible to prevent it from catching a chill.